dendibakh/perf-book/chapters/19-Appendix/Appendix-C.md

 ## Linux

-On Linux OS, there are two ways of using large pages in an application: Explicit and Transparent Huge Pages.
+On Linux OS, there are two ways of using huge pages in an application: Explicit and Transparent Huge Pages.

 ### Explicit hugepages